 Most tenants will need permission from their landlord before they make any home improvements, and major redecoration is often granted for longer tenancies.
 However, you can make deposit deductions if your tenants did a shoddy job and you’ll have to go in to put it right.
 The cost of buying materials and bringing in decorators can soon add up, so get a quote from a professional to send over with your deductions document.

 Bear in mind that you can’t withhold your tenant’s deposit simply because you feel like redecorating the property.
 There must be a clear reason for your proposed actions.
 Some common reasons to redecorate overlap with property damage.
 For example, your tenants may have left holes in the wall from where they hung pictures, or there could be large scratches on the wooden floor that needs to be replaced.

 Deductions for lack of maintenance is also a vague area.
 But you can charge your tenants if you feel that they have neglected parts of the property, such as appliances.
 Or perhaps they left the window open during a storm which allowed floods of water to damage the property.
 Although the tenant did not have malicious intent to damage the property, you can still make deductions for this kind of negligence.

 Tenant leaves unwanted belongings

-The main message has been that if your property isn’t in the same condition at the end of the tenancy than at the start, you can probably make a deposit deduction.
+The main message has been that if your property isn’t in the same condition at the end of the tenancy as at the start, you can probably make a deposit deduction.
 This also applies to the cost of removing tenant’s belongings that they left behind.
 You should give your tenant’s a chance and ask them to remove the items themselves, but if you cannot come to an agreement, it’s acceptable to make a small deduction.